three female college students talking and laughing

 • Connect with ASU professors about internships they may know about.

-• Submit resume and cover letter to the agencies of your choice.
+• Submit resume and cover letter to the agencies of student's choice.

 • Complete agency interview process.

-• Once the internship is secured, schedules are negotiated between the agency and the intern.
+• Once the internship is secured, schedules are negotiated between the agency and the student.

 Step 4: